ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

         */
         while(!queue.isEmpty())
         {
-            // Remove the queue top, i.e the node to process st = queue.poll();
+            // Remove the queue top, i.e. the node to be processed st = queue.poll();
             // Process the node as you like.
-Here we print.
+Here we simply print it.
             System.out.println(st + " ");

             /*
-            For all the nodes connected to 'st' add them to the queue so that they can be proccessed in the next level of te BFS iteration.
-Every node added to the queue. necessarily needs them to be marked as visited in the visited array.
+            For all the nodes connected to 'st' add them to the queue so that they can be proccessed in the next iteration.
+Every node added to the queue necessarily needs it to be marked as visited.
 The adjacency list for node 'st' can be used to add the adjacent nodes of 'st' to queue.
             */
             for(int i = 0; i < adj.get(st).size(); i++)
             {
                 int c = adj.get(st).get(i);
-                if(!visited[c])
+                // Check if node not already visited if(!visited[c])
                 {
-                    visited[c] = true;
+                    // Mark as visited and add to queue visited[c] = true;
                     queue.add(c);
                 }